curi/websites/close-reading/atlas-shrugged-outline.md

 ### Chapter 2 – The Chain

-Hank Rearden produces the first Rearden Metal, then comes home to his family who mistreat him horribly.
+Hank Rearden produces the first Rearden Metal, then comes home to his family who he doesn't get along with.
 Lillian Rearden schedules a wedding anniversary party with Hank.
 Hank gives Lillian a Rearden Metal bracelet, which she doesn’t appreciate.
 Paul Larkin gives Hank a hint of warning about government action against Hank.
 Hank gives his brother Philip $10,000, in cash, to be used to undermine Hank’s business.

 ### Chapter 3 – The Top And The Bottom